erolburak/bobbyscounter/README.md

-# BOBBYSNEWS
+# BOBBYSCOUNTER

 ## NAME
-BobbysNews
+BobbysCounter

 ## DESCRIPTION
-The **BobbysNews** app is my own project, which uses the [NewsAPI](https://newsapi.org) to retrieve headlines from across the web.
-These headlines are displayed in a list and also contain a detail page for more information.
+The **BobbysCounter** app is my own project, which can count a value up and down.
+Such a value can be created for each day.
+The values entered for the last few days and weeks are visualized in a chart and displayed in a list.
+In addition, today's value can be edited in a widget.

 ## SETUP
 - Build with: Xcode